dcunited001/dcunited001.github.io/_drafts/response-to-fb-information-war-post.md

 #### structure of series:

   - (part one: social physics)
+    1. intro:
+       - speed of thought
+       - why understanding the implications of upcoming sociophysical paradigm shifts are so important for us
+         - what changes? why? how does this counter what we expect?
+    2. overview of sociophysical aspects of information transmission through history
+       - writing, printing press
+       - describe information economics and how the medium of transmission affects supply/demand
+       - lightly touch on sociophysical mechanics
-    1. overview of basic concepts of social physics, along with everyday examples
+    3. overview of basic concepts of social physics, along with everyday examples
        - the most important conclusions from understanding social physics
        - how telecom/internet changes social physics
-    2. definition of power as the potential to trigger flux
+    4. definition of power as the potential to trigger flux
       - mechanics of power
-    3. physical analogies
+    5. physical analogies
       - people as particles: temperature, density, state, etc.
       - speed of sound
       - phase changes